pandadady/Deep-Learning-Course/self-Taught_learning/README.md

     hand-labeling approaches.

-        There are 2 kinds of common Unsupervised feature learning, Semi-supervised learning and self-Taught Learning.
+        There are 2 kinds of common Unsupervised feature learning, Semi-supervised learning and self-Taught

-    Semi-supervised learning demands unlabeled data comes from exactly the same distribution as
+    Learning.Semi-supervised learning demands unlabeled data comes from exactly the same distribution as

     the labeled data.
 Self-Taught Learning don't have this restriction.
 For example, you need to recognize apple

-    image and pear image, semi-supervised learning use unlabeled apple image and pear image, self-Taught Learning use
+    image and pear image, semi-supervised learning use unlabeled apple image and pear image, self-Taught Learning

-    unlabeled images which have some apple image ,pear image and other image.This is the magic of self-Taught Learning.
+    use unlabeled images which have some apple image ,pear image and other image.This is the magic of self-Taught

+    Learning.

 ##2.Process